 78. Spend a morning or afternoon shopping for local produce at a Suffolk Farmers Market in Bury St Edmunds, Lavenham and Sudbury.

-79. Make your own gin at the Stillery Bar and Adnams shop in Bury St Edmunds.
+79. Make your own gin at Adnams in Bury St Edmunds.

 80. Grab a bargain at the many regular car boot sales.
 Check out Woolpit, Needham Market and Stonham Barns, to name a few.

 81. Shop till you drop in Bury St Edmunds.
 The town has a great mix of more than 200 independent stores and boutiques and High Street brands and weekly street markets which are as old as the Abbey.